Multidimensional continued fractions and symbolic codings of toral translations: Main results

-Verifying purely discrete spectrum for some concrete substitutive dynamical systems will allow us to use Theorem~\ref{theo:MCF} in order to prove a.e.\ purely discrete spectrum for many continued fraction algorithms like for instance the Jacobi--Perron, Brun, Cassaigne--Selmer and Arnoux--Rauzy--Poincar\'e algorithms.
+Verifying purely discrete spectrum for some concrete substitutive dynamical systems will allow us to use Theorem~\ref{theo:MCF} in Section~\ref{sec:ex} in order to prove a.e.\ purely discrete spectrum for many continued fraction algorithms like for instance the Jacobi--Perron, Brun, Cassaigne--Selmer and Arnoux--Rauzy--Poincar\'e algorithms.
 Indeed, it is well known that these algorithms have the finite range property, and the Pisot condition holds for all these algorithms when $d=3$.
-In the case of Brun, the Pisot property also holds for $d=4$.
-Applying Theorem~\ref{theo:MCF} to these algorithms, according to Remark~\ref{rem:allRotations} we are able to realize almost all translations in $\TT^2$ and $\TT^3$ by systems of the form $(X_{\bphi(\bx)},\Sigma)$, $\bx \in \Delta$.
-Since Cassaigne--Selmer (for $d=3$) gives rise to languages $L_{\bphi(\bx)}$ of complexity $2n+1$, this entails that there exist natural codings for almost all translations of $\TT^2$ with complexity $2n+1$.
-Looking at \cite{BCDLPP:19,BST:19}, we also see many other consequences for these algorithms and their associated shifts of directive sequences.
-Since we will require more notation to formulate all these consequences, we will come back to them in Proposition~\ref{prop:main} and Section~\ref{sec:ex}.
+In the case of Brun, the Pisot condition also holds for $d=4$.
+Applying Theorem~\ref{theo:MCF} to these algorithms, according to Remark~\ref{rem:allRotations} we are able to realize almost all translations in~$\TT^2$ and~$\TT^3$ via systems of the form $(X_{\bphi(\bx)},\Sigma)$, $\bx \in \Delta$.
+Since the Cassaigne--Selmer algorithm (for $d=3$) gives rise to languages~$L_{\bphi(\bx)}$ of factor complexity $2n+1$, we also show that there exist natural codings for almost all translations of~$\TT^2$ with factor complexity $2n+1$, see Corollary~\ref{cor:CS}.
+Looking at \cite{BCDLPP:19,BST:19}, we also see other consequences for these algorithms and their associated shifts of directive sequences like bounded remainder sets for letters and words, tiling properties of Rauzy fractals, and a description of their dimension group.
+We will come back to these consequences in Theorem~\ref{t:nc}, in Section~\ref{sec:Rauzy}, and in Section~\ref{sec:ex}.